R-YaTian/R-YaTian.github.io/_pages/en_US/installing-twilight-menu++.md

 6. For DSi & 3DS users, copy the `_nds` folder and `boot.nds` file from `DSi&3DS - SD card users` folder to the root of your SD card
 7. For 3DS users, install the 3 cia files found inside the cia folder using FBI.

-For 3DS and DSi users, TWiLight Menu++ should now be on your System Menu, as any other DSiWare would be.
+For 3DS and DSi users, TWiLight Menu++ should now be on your System Menu, as any other DSiWare would be.{: .notice--info}
-For Flashcard users, TWiLight Menu++ can now be loaded using your flashcard loader.
+For Flashcard users, TWiLight Menu++ can now be loaded using your flashcard loader.{: .notice--info}

 ## Automatic Installation (for 3DS users)